NathanLBCooper/dockerized-msg-subscriber-and-webserver/README.md

     scp -r -P 12345 root@localhost:/usr/include .
     scp -r -P 12345 root@localhost:/tmp/vcpkg/installed/x64-linux-musl/include .

-Alternatively, you can get them from Docker directly, whether on not the container is running.

-    docker cp -L rabbitmqcppexamplevscode:/usr/include .

 Now configure your Intellisense to pickup these headers.

 I used *C:/PersonalSource/rabbitmq-cpp-example/headers* as my header location.
 Here is my *c_cpp_properties.json*: